Watch Me!

-"Watch Me!" is a song by Japanese duo Yoasobi.
-It was released as a single on May 18, 2025, by Echoes and Sony Music Entertainment Japan.
-Based on Kenta Shinohara's short story Kokoro Kororon, the song served as the first opening theme for the 2025 anime series Witch Watch.
+"Watch Me!" is a song by Japanese duo Yoasobi, taken from their fourth EP, The Book For, (2026).
+It was released as a single on May 18, 2025, through Echoes and Sony Music Entertainment Japan, and served as the first opening theme for the anime series Witch Watch (2025).
+Based on Kenta Shinohara's short story Kokoro Kororon, the song depicts the point of view of the anime's protagonist, Nico Wakatsuki, for her romantic feelings toward her childhood friend, Morihito Otogi.
+Commercially, "Watch Me!" reached number 22 on the Oricon Combined Singles Chart and number 16 on the Billboard Japan Hot 100.

 Background and release

 An anime adaptation of Kenta Shinohara's manga series Witch Watch was first announced on August 19, 2024.
 The second trailer of the anime series was uploaded on February 17, 2025, unveiling the opening theme titled "Watch Me!", performed by Yoasobi.
 In the press release, Ayase revealed that he is a fan of the manga, as well as other Shinohara's manga series Sket Dance.
 "Watch Me!" was additional spoiled on the anime's opening sequence, first aired on April 6.

 On May 11, following the anime's sixth episode ended, Yoasobi announced that "Watch Me!" would be available on digital music and streaming platforms on May 18, the next week.
-The English version was released on May 30, and the CD single on June 25 with one-side phosphorescent box that uses key charm to unlock the inner box.
+The English version was released on May 30, and included on the duo's English-language EP, E-Side 4 (2026).
+The CD single format was issued on June 25 with a one-sided phosphorescent box that uses key charm to unlock the inner box.
+The original version later featured on the duo's fourth Japanese-language EP, The Book For, (2026).

 Composition

-"Watch Me!" is sourced from short story Kokoro Kororon written by Witch Watchs manga artist Shinohara about the anime's protagonist Nico Wakatsuki before her witch training, depicting Nico and her childhood friend Morihito Otogi being troubled by their supernatural powers and their bond.
-"Watch Me!" is a "bright and bubbly" electropop track with "light and bouncy" beats, "cute" melody, and "dizzying " tune.
+"Watch Me!" is sourced from a short story, Kokoro Kororon, written by Witch Watchs manga artist Kenta Shinohara about the anime's protagonist, Nico Wakatsuki, before her witch training, depicting Nico and her childhood friend, Morihito Otogi, being troubled by their supernatural powers and their bond.
+Musically, "Watch Me!" is a "bright and bubbly" electropop track with "light and bouncy" beats, "cute" melody, and "dizzying" tune.
 The song lyrically focuses on Nico's point of view of her pure romantic feelings towards Morihito.

 Critical reception

 Writing for Rockin'On Japan, critic Tomoki Takahashi praised "Watch Me!" that "condenses the footprints of Yoasobi's evolution since their debut, in which they have dismantled and reconstructed the common sense and stereotypes of the music scene," and is "an exhilarating and thrilling song that suggests that Ayase and Ikura's musical adventure is about to take another step into a new stage."
+Time Out ranked the song number 35 in the 40 best songs of 2025 list.